 Bicycle rickshaws (trishaws) supplement the taxi service in George Town and Melaka and are definitely handy ways of getting around the older parts of town, which have convoluted and narrow streets.

-Taxi rates to specific destinations are fixed by the government and are posted at the taxi stands.
-Air-con taxis cost a few more ringgit than non–air-con, and fares are generally about twice the comparable bus fares.
+Fares are generally about twice the comparable bus fares.
 If you want to charter a taxi to an obscure destination, or by the hour, you’ll probably have to do some negotiating.
 On the peninsula you’re likely to pay around 50 sen per kilometre.
 In Sarawak, the taxi metre price (for kilometres beyond the first 3km which is RM10) is RM1.20 per km.

 Taxi drivers often drive at frighteningly high speeds.
 They don’t have as many head-on collisions as you might expect, but closing your eyes at times of high stress certainly helps!
 You also have the option of demanding that the driver slow down, but this can be met with varying degrees of hostility.
-Another tactic is to look for ageing taxis and taxi drivers – they must be doing something right to have made it this far!